Hiking & Trekking

 Itinerary for Hiking the Carpathian Mountains

-This itinerary is usually done with a tour guide, but can serve as an inspiration for your own trail.
+It is usually run with a guide, but you can use it as a template for your own route.

 Day 1: Piatra Mare Mountains – 7 Ladders Canyon